Keep these things in mind to ensure transactions between your financial institutions are seamless.

 While ACH transfers can be quick and convenient ways to send and receive money, there are a few steps to ensuring smooth and timely ACH transfers.
 So, next time you set up an ACH transfer, remember to include the following:

 Often, the routing number can be found on the homepage of your institution’s website.
 For example, SELCO’s routing number—323274445—is at the bottom of every page.
 If you have a checkbook handy, the routing number will be the 9-digit number between the transit symbols (aka the sideways smiley faces) below the “Memo” line.

 Account number lengths differ by institution, but SELCO’s full account number is always 14 digits.
 Regardless of financial institution, your account number can typically be found:

 - At the bottom of any check.
-The account number will be to the right of the routing number below the “Memo” line.
+The full account number will be to the right of the routing number below the “Memo” line.

-Along with your routing and account number, you’ll often be asked to confirm the type of account you want the money sent to or drawn from—in other words, a checking or savings account.
+Along with your routing and full account number, you’ll often be asked to confirm the type of account you want the money sent to or drawn from—in other words, a checking or savings account.
 Every account has a unique account number, so this is a great opportunity to double check that the account number matches the account type.